pjsip/pjproject_docs/docs/source/intro/features_video.rst

 PJMEDIA supports end-to-end video communication as well as video conferencing in client.

+Some of the features of the video subsystem:

+.. include:: /common/common_video_features.rst

 Video is available on the following platforms:

 - `Mac OS X <../get-started/posix.html>`_